miladjalali1364/Keras-Model/README.md

    We will build a simple Artificial Neural network using Keras step by step that will help you to create your own model in the future.<br>

 **Step-1) Load Data**<br>
+df = pd.read_csv(r"C:\Users\...\PycharmProjects\data.csv", encoding='utf-8',
+                   index_col = False)

+**Step-2) Define Keras Model**<br>
+Model in Keras always defines as a sequence of layers.
+It means that we initialize the sequence model and add the layers one after the other which is executed as the sequence of the list.
+Practically we have to try experimenting with the process of adding and removing the layers until we are happy with our architecture.